Thousands urged to flee their homes as more severe weather wallops California, pushing the death toll to 14 in recent storms – KION546

 The deluge prompted numerous water rescues throughout the state Monday, as rising waters trapped drivers.

-In Southern California, at least 18 people were rescued by Ventura County Fire Department, including multiple people who were stranded on an island in the Ventura River, fire officials said.
+In Southern California, just northwest of Los Angeles, at least 18 people were rescued Monday by the Ventura County Fire Department, including multiple people who were stranded on an island in the Ventura River, fire officials said.

+That included several people who were clinging to branches of floodwater-surrounded trees.
+Rescuers helped those people get onto and climb a ladder to a bridge above, video tweeted Monday by the fire department shows.

-In Monterey County in central California, the sheriff’s office and the Coast Guard rescued two people and a dog who were trapped by flood waters, the sheriff’s office said in a post on Facebook.
+In central California's Monterey County, the sheriff's office and the Coast Guard rescued two people and a dog who were trapped by floodwaters, the sheriff's office said in a post on Facebook.

-Ahead of the storm’s arrival, California Emergency Services Director Nancy Ward warned that “floods kill more individuals than any other natural disaster.”

-“We’ve already had more deaths in this flood storm since December 31 than we had in the last two fire seasons of the highest fire acreage burned in California,” Ward said during a news conference Sunday.

 Rainfall records fall across the state